Jwely/espa-api/README.md

   * The resulting output is proven to always align.

 * Sensor Intercomparison Via Statistics And Plotting
   * By choosing coincident observations from different sensors (MODIS 09 + Landsat SR over the same place on the Earth and acquired close to the same time), users are able to plot and compare the performance of each sensor/algorithm in relation to one another.
-This is particularly useful when user's would like to establish levels of confidence in a particular sensor, compare new sensors with old, or otherwise normalize reading they are seeing from a variety of sources.
+This is particularly useful when users would like to establish levels of confidence in a particular sensor, compare new sensors with old, or otherwise normalize reading they are seeing from a variety of sources.

 ## Why create an API?
 As previously discussed above, the original system was built solely as a temporary incubation platform for science products.
 The only original requirement was to produce 450 SR corrections to level 1 data per day and make the outputs available to end users, and to (obviously) accomplish this work as quickly and cheaply as possible.
 For context, ESPA now is capable of performing over 23,000 SR corrections per day (as of October 2015).
 The capacity increases have been driven purely by demand.